NGSchoolEU/ngs17/microbial-genomics/README.md

 Is Case1a resistant to Rifampicin?

 #### Isoniazid
-Common mutations to Isoniazid are found in the *inaH* and *katG* genes.
+Common mutations to Isoniazid are found in the *inhA* and *katG* genes.
 We will look at a common *katG* mutation here:

 * KatG - amino acid 315, S -> T [Note that katG is coded on the reverse strand]